 Overview – Redundancy

 Open Automation Software Service Oriented Architecture supports any number of parallel servers and client systems.
 Following are some key attributes that help promote automatic switchover of one system to another.
+There multiple ways to implement redundancy for servers, data sources, databases, and applications.

 Use Same Tag Names On Parallel Servers